suryanshiit/Website-Demo/README.md

 ---
 ## 📖 Overview

 BTP-Final-FullStack is a full-stack web application built with **Django** for the backend and modern frontend technologies.
 The project showcases robust backend development, responsive frontend, and a scalable deployment pipeline.
-It addresses [Insert Project Goal/Use Case].

 ---
 ## 🔥 Features